radianttap/CardPresentationController/README.md

 [DEMO video on iPhone Xs simulator](CardPresentationController.mp4)

+## Installation

+Add the folder `CardPresentationController` into your project.
+It's only four files.

+I have not added CocoaPods nor Carthage support since I'm still working on some larger features (see TODO section at the end).

 ## Usage

-1. Add the folder `CardPresentationController` into your project

-2. From anywhere you want to present a popup, call
+From anywhere you want to present a popup, call

 ```swift
 let vc = ...